 1021-1025: Honors & College Preparatory Sophomore English: Heroes Across Time Aligned with the Massachusetts English Language Arts and Literacy Framework, this course continues the development of the skills identified within the five major standards of the Framework, scaffolding on the foundation established in Grade 9.
-Focus is given to the state-mandated MCAS (graduation requirement), including test-taking strategies embedded in the curriculum and the synthesis of multiple texts.
+Focus is given to the state- mandated MCAS (graduation requirement), including test-taking strategies that are embedded into the curriculum along with the synthesis of multiple texts.
 There is a continued development argument/persuasion, exposition, analysis, and narrative writing skills with text-based evidence/support expected from multiple sources.
-Effective December 5,2024, students in Massachusetts will no longer need to pass the MCAS exams in English Language Arts (ELA), Mathematics, and Science to earn a high school diploma.
-This change comes after years of discussion about the fairness and effectiveness of high stakes testing as a graduation requirement.